 You don’t have to be a visitor to the Hilton Waikoloa to have a chance to swim with their dolphins.
 We stayed on the Waikoloa property which is huge!
 The Hilton Waikoloa has everything a teen needs for entertainment, dolphins, sports equipment, and teen activities on-site.

 If your teens have an interest in the stars, consider taking them to Mauna Kea Observatory located on the Big Island.

 Your teens will love this submarine tour where they will come across sunken ships and airliners along with countless sea creatures.

 Wet n’ Wild Hawaii

 Disney Aulani is a great place for teens and they have lots of activities for them!
 The lagoon is great for snorkeling or paddleboarding.
-The resort offers fun character meals, hula and ukelele lessons, and an amazing luau.
+The resort offers fun character meals, Mickey ear-making classes, hula and ukelele lessons, and an amazing luau.

 These are a number of tips and places that your teenagers are sure to enjoy and thank you for down the road.
 If you’ve visited Hawaii with teens before, what other tips or places to visit would be up a teenager’s alley?